 A. Equal Employment Opportunity Statement

 It is the policy of the City to ensure equal employment opportunity (as defined by the Equal Employment Opportunity Commission (EEOC)) and the Montana Human Rights Act for all employees.
-The City promotes and affords equal treatment and services to all citizens, employees and representatives.
-The City assures equal employment opportunity regardless of race, color, religion, national origin, creed, sex, marital status, veteran/military status, genetic history, political belief, age or disability, (as defined by the Americans with Disabilities Act and ADA Amendments Act).
+The City promotes and affords equal treatment and services to all citizens, employees, and representatives.
+The City assures equal employment opportunity regardless of race, color, religion, national origin, creed, sex, marital status, veteran/military status, genetic history, political belief, age, or disability, (as defined by the Americans with Disabilities Act and ADA Amendments Act).

-If an employee perceives he/she has been discriminated against, he/she should notify their immediate supervisor or the Mayor I City Administrator or their designee.
+If an employee perceives he/she has been discriminated against, he/she should notify the City Clerk or the Mayor.

 Americans with Disabilities Act (ADA) and the ADA Amendments Act (ADAAA)